ImpedanCEI/wakis/CONTRIBUTING.md

 We recommend the following workflow:
 * Create a fork: https://github.com/ImpedanCEI/wakis/fork
 * Commit your contributions to your fork
 * If any feature is added, it needs a test!
-Inside the `tests/` folder, add a reproducible piece of code that can check to correct functionality of your feature
+Inside the `tests/` folder, add a reproducible piece of code that can check the correct functionality of your feature.
+* Run your new `test_00x_your feature.py` together with all other Wakis tests by doing `pytest -v -s`.
+All tests must be passing before your feature can be merged!
+* Last step is to open a pull request on https://github.com/ImpedanCEI/wakis/pulls.
+The maintainer will review and approve your contribution and it will be available for the next package relase 🎉

 ### Reporting Bugs